audrey617/CS6210-Advanced-Operating-Systems-Notes/L06_Distributed Objects and Middleware.md

    <img src="https://github.com/audrey617/CS6210-Advanced-Operating-Systems-Notes/blob/main/img/l6/16.JPG?raw=true" alt="drawing" width="500"/>
 </p>
 <ul>
   <li>In this lesson, we will continue to see examples of how, distributed object technology is influencing commercial offerings in the computer industry.
-First, we'll discuss java RMI, which has it's roots in the basic principles of distributed systems that we have been seeing so far.
+First, we'll discuss java RMI, which has its roots in the basic principles of distributed systems that we have been seeing so far.
 Before we start talking about Java RMI ,let's have a fun quiz to prime the pump.
 </li>
 </ul>